-After the sinking of the Scandise Rose, a harrowing search, 2 survivors and an aftermath of anguish
+After the sinking of the Scandies Rose, a harrowing search, 2 survivors and an aftermath of anguish

-Before Alaska crabber Brock Rainey headed out to start a new season, he checked in with his longtime friend Mike Daily.
+Before Alaska crabber Brock Rainey headed out to start a season, he checked in with his longtime friend Mike Daily.
 This winter was no different.

 “Tossing lines for the Bering Sea today…Love you brother,” Rainey texted in the hours before the boat he crewed on — the Scandies Rose — left Kodiak on Monday.